 The Company provides equity-based compensation to directors, officers, key employees and other key individuals performing services for the Company under its 2019 Equity Incentive Plan (the "Equity Incentive Plan").
-The Equity

-Incentive Plan provides for the granting of stock options, warrants, restricted stock or other stock-based awards.
+The Equity Incentive Plan provides for the granting of stock options, warrants, restricted stock or other stock-based awards.
 All awards are required to be approved by the Board or a designated committee of the Board.
 Options are generally granted with an exercise price equal to fair market value of the Company's common stock on the date of grant and expire after ten years.
 Vesting of options and restricted stock can either be based on the passage of time or on the achievement of performance goals.
 The Board has the authority to amend, modify or terminate the Equity Incentive Plan, subject to any required approval by the Company's stockholders under applicable law or upon advice of counsel.
 No such action would affect any options previously granted under the Equity Incentive Plan without the consent of the holders.

 Effective May 18, 2022, the Board and the Company's stockholders approved a 4,500,000 increase to the number of shares of common stock authorized for issuance under the Equity Incentive Plan, bringing the maximum aggregate limit to 11,573,922 shares.
-As of December 31, 2022, the Company had 3,727,848 shares available for issuance under the Equity Incentive Plan.
+As of December 31, 2023, the Company had 3,717,186 shares available for issuance under the Equity Incentive Plan.

-Stock-based compensation cost for 2022 and 2021 was \$4.0 million and \$3.6 million, respectively, and is included in general and administrative expenses in the consolidated statements of operations and comprehensive income.
-Included in stock-based compensation cost was \$0.3 million and \$0.5 million of unrestricted stock granted to directors for the years ended December 31, 2022 and 2021, respectively.
-Such grants were awarded consistent with the Board's compensation practices and included grants to two new board members appointed in September 2021.
-Stock-based compensation for the year ended December 31, 2022 included \$0.2 million of compensation costs for market condition-based restricted stock units ("RSU").
+Stock-based compensation cost for 2023 and 2022 was \$5.0 million and \$4.0 million, respectively, and is included in general and administrative expenses in the consolidated statements of operations and comprehensive income.
+Included in stock-based compensation cost was \$0.5 million and \$0.3 million of unrestricted stock granted to directors for 2023 and 2022, respectively.
+Such grants were awarded consistent with the Board's compensation practices.
+Stock-based compensation for 2023 and 2022 included \$0.7 million and \$0.2 million of compensation costs for market condition-based restricted stock units ("RSU").
 Refer to discussion of CEO RSUs below.
-In addition, stock-based compensation expense for the year ended December 31, 2021 included \$0.4 million of employer payroll taxes associated with stock option and restricted RSU activity and \$0.3 million of compensation costs for the vesting of market condition-based stock options and RSUs.